Skip to main content

 Multi-Step Investigation

-Deep Research doesn't just run one search — it plans an investigation strategy, executes multiple search steps, and refines its approach based on what it discovers at each step.
+Deep Research plans an investigation strategy, executes multiple searches, and refines its approach based on what it discovers.
+If the first hypothesis doesn't hold, it pivots.

 Follow-Up Questions